o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 ### Launch a capture

-Upon being opened the profiler will be showing the performance for last few frames.
-Click on the **"Resume/Pause"** button in the top left to toggle the update.
+The profiler stores the state of the last 10 frames in memory.
+Upon being opened you will see the timeline constantly updating as a new frame is pushed into the stack.
+Click on the **"Resume/Pause"** button in the top left to pause this update.

-To capture more frames, press the `Begin` button to start the profiler, then perform the actions to profile.
-Once you have enough data, press the `End` button to stop the capture and navigate the data.
+To capture more frames, press the `Begin` button.
+The profiler will be able to capture a maximum of 2 minutes of data at 120 frames per seconds.
+Once you have enough data, press the `End` button to stop the capture.

 ![Imgui profiler overview](/images/user-guide/profiling/imgui/overview.png)